Why do we have writing prompts? Inspiration-gathering. Which is why I’m tired of plain old writing prompts that don’t spark the imagination.

 Your ultimate goal in life.

-I’d been wanting to write something like this for a while – you could figure out that much just be looking at my unfinished post drafts, one of which simply titled “101 Writing Prompts” – and I’m very excited that I finally did it.
-Hopefully you find these prompts interesting and definitely not boring! 😉 See you in the next post!
+I’d been wanting to write something like this for a while, and I’m QUITE excited that I finally did it.
+Hopefully you find these prompts interesting and definitely not boring!
+See you in the next post!

 If you’re interested in more from me, check out my Instagram here.